danpeirce/xpress-pic18f46k42/README.md

   - UART2 is connected to the XPRESS boards USB interface PIC.
       - Communication between UART2 and the interface IC is at 9600 baud.
-  - roam input used to determine if robot should
-    1. Stay in place (perhaps for programming)
-    2. Roam (perhaps following a line)
   - CLC1 output is the same as the T0\_overflow.
 The signal was made an output so that it can be mesured on a scope or with a DMM.
 In this case the CLC does not change the signal but simply makes it